open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 `Log(value)`

-The `Log` factory function takes a logarithm of the value if it's numeric.
+The `Log` Converter returns the logarithm of the `target`.

-The returned type is float64.

-The input `value` types:
-* float64, string, and Int64.
-Converts to a Float64 and returns `math.Log()` of the converted value
-* bool.
-Returns `nil` because log(1) is zero and log(0) is undefined so neither are useful.

-If `value` is another type or parsing failed nil is always returned.

-The `value` is either a path expression to a telemetry field to retrieve or a literal.
+`target` is either a path expression to a telemetry field to retrieve or a literal.

+The function take the logarithm of the target, returning an error if the target is less than or equal to zero.

+If target is not a float64, it will be converted to one:

+- int64s are converted to float64s
+- strings are converted using `strconv`
+- booleans are converted using `1` for `true` and `0` for `false`.
+This means passing `false` to the function will cause an error.
+- int, float, string, and bool OTLP Values are converted following the above rules depending on their type.
+Other types cause an error.

+If target is nil an error is returned.

 Examples: